burcakotlu/GLANET/docs/source/overview.rst

 GLANET
 ------

-GLANET is Genomic Loci AssociatioN and Enrichment Tool.
+GLANET is Genomic Loci ANnotation and Enrichment Tool.

-GLANET achieves annotation, enrichment analysis and regulatory sequence analysis between given two sets of genomic intervals.
-The first set of intervals are the user provided genomic intervals.
-They may come from GWAS yielded genomic variants (SNPs, CNVs) or from a NGS experiment.
-The important point is that given genomic intervals must be related with each other.
+Genomic studies identify genomic loci of interest representing genetic variations, transcription factor binding, or histone modification through next generation sequencing (NGS) technologies.
+Interpreting these loci requires evaluating them within the context of known genomic and epigenomic annotations.
+We present GLANET as a comprehensive annotation and enrichment analysis tool.

-The second set consists of identified/annotated genomic
+Input query to GLANET is a set of genomic intervals of any length.
-intervals such as DNaseI Hypersensitive sites (DHSs), Transcription Factor
-binding sites (TFs), Histone Modification sites (HMs), exons, introns, proximal and distal of
-genes and so on.
-User can provide the second set using GLANET's user defined gene set or user defined library features.
+GLANET annotates and performs enrichment analysis on these loci with a rich library of genomic elements that includes:
+* regions defined with a gene-centric approach;
+* a large collection of cell-type specific regulatory regions from ENCODE, and
+* gene sets derived from pathways.
+In order to identify the genomic elements enriched in the query set, GLANET implements a sampling-based enrichment test that accounts for systematic biases such as GC content and mappability inherent to NGS technologies.
+We present data-driven computational experiments that illustrate high statistical power and well-controlled Type-I error rate for GLANET.
+Main features of GLANET include assessment of impact of single nucleotide variants on transcription factor binding sites, easy incorporation of user-defined genomic elements to GLANET annotation library, and joint TF-KEGG pathway enrichment analysis.
+GLANET can be run using its GUI or on command line.

 In order to gain biological insight, intersecting these two sets, annotation of given genomic intervals with respect to the identified/annotated genomic intervals and finding the genomic intervals overlapping significantly are vital